Dunedan/mbp-2016-linux/README.md

 [`bcwc_pcie`](https://github.com/patjak/bcwc_pcie/wiki) driver.

 The models with Touch Bar have the FaceTime HD camera connected through the iBridge device via USB.
-They are exposed as regular USB video devices and work after applying the following quirk using the `uvcvideo` driver:
+They are exposed as regular USB video devices and are supported by the `uvcvideo` driver starting with Linux 4.13 out of the box.
+Previous Linux versions need the following quirk for `uvcvideo` to get them to work properly:

 ```
 echo "options uvcvideo quirks=0x100" > /etc/modprobe.d/uvcvideo.conf
 ```